-Haldi ka Doodh is milk mixed with a number of cold-fighting spices and it is a great Indian housewives remedy that's stood the tests of time and science.
+Turmeric Milk or Haldi ka Doodh is milk mixed with a number of cold-fighting spices and it is a great Indian housewives remedy that’s stood the tests of time and science.
 The star of this drink is turmeric, that golden spice that gives a lot of Indian food its fabulous color.
+Today, I have for you a vegan turmeric milk that’s just as effective and tasty.

-Its color, though, is not the real reason turmeric (haldi) is prized in an Indian kitchen.
-Instead, our grandmothers and their grandmothers have long known what scientists around the world have only recently started to verify-- that curcumin, a component of turmeric, is a super antioxidant and anti-inflammatory with properties that help fight infection.
-What's more, it also helps fight cancer, alleviate arthritis pain and soothe stomach disorders.
+The vibrant color of turmeric is not the real reason this spice is prized in an Indian kitchen.
+Instead, our grandmothers and their grandmothers have long known what scientists around the world have only recently started to verify– that curcumin, a component of turmeric, is a super antioxidant and anti-inflammatory with properties that help fight infection.
+What’s more, it also helps fight cancer, alleviate arthritis pain and soothe stomach disorders.

-Today's recipe, though, is an exception, because we aren't adding any oils here.
-For haldi ka doodh, you'd typically add the turmeric and spices like black pepper, cinnamon, cloves and cardamom to some milk, simmer until it comes to a boil, allow it to stand, and then drink piping hot.
-Trust me, it's delicious.
+Today’s recipe, though, is an exception, because we aren’t adding any oils here.
+For the vegan turmeric milk, you’d typically add the turmeric and spices like black pepper, cinnamon, cloves and cardamom to some milk, simmer until it comes to a boil, allow it to stand, and then drink piping hot.
+Trust me, it’s delicious.

 In my vegan kitchen, I substitute the milk with some vanilla soymilk and it tastes much better than the stinky-milk version.